| CloserLook > Romans > Romans 5:1-21 |

 He had to wrestle with the awful prospect of becoming the ultimate sin

-sacrifice, during those dark hours in the
+sacrifice during those dark hours in the

-we can listen to His agonizing words and witness His steadfast
+we can listen to His agonizing words and witness His steadfast obedience: "--- O my Father, if it be possible, let this cup pass from me:

-cup pass from me: nevertheless not as I will, but as thou wilt."
+nevertheless not as I will, but as thou wilt."

 And as a

-result of His obedience, many have been "made
+result of His obedience, many

 righteous."

-And it's God's only answer to the sin problem.
+it's God's only answer to the sin problem.

 ~ ~ ~ ~ ~ ~

-V20-21 "Moreover the law
+20-21 "Moreover the law entered,

-"But where sin
+"But where sin abounded, grace did

-Praise God!
+God!

-"Amazing grace! how sweet the sound,
+♫Amazing grace!
+How sweet the sound,

 That saved a wretch like me!